Difference Between Pleasure and Happiness

 Pleasure vs Happiness

-Pleasure is a short-term feeling of enjoyment or satisfaction that is often associated with physical or sensory experiences, such as eating a delicious meal, listening to music, or experiencing sexual pleasure.
+Pleasure is a short-term feeling of enjoyment or satisfaction that is associated with physical or sensory experiences, such as eating a delicious meal, listening to music, or experiencing sexual pleasure.
 Happiness is a more stable and long-lasting emotional state that is characterized by a sense of contentment, satisfaction, and fulfillment.

 Pleasure vs Happiness